 If you choose to use a version other than those listed above we cannot guarantee that the 2023.1 CSD Release software will work correctly, although we will attempt to assist you with any problems you may encounter.

-Linux platforms will require the Network Security Services (NSS) and libXScrnSaver packages to be installed (see Linux Installation in the CSD Release and Installation Notes for more details).
+Linux platforms will require the Network Security Services (NSS), OpenGL, Fortran and libXScrnSaver packages to be installed (see Linux Installation in the CSD Release and Installation Notes for more details).
 Ubuntu 22 requires libxcb-xinerama0 to be installed to run the installer.

 Changes to Supported Platforms and Products

-DASH is no longer a core CCDC product and will not be distributed as part of the CCDC Software Portfolio after 2021.
+DASH is no longer a core CCDC product and is no longer distributed as part of the CCDC Software Portfolio.
 In order to support development for its enthusiastic user base, we are opening DASH up for others to contribute to.
-Even at the end of 2021 DASH certainly won't be going away, it will simply be moving to a different home - in particular, an open source project on GitHub.
+DASH certainly won't be going away, it will simply be moving to a different home–in particular, an open-source project on GitHub.
 To find out more about the future direction of DASH, please visit this page: https://www.ccdc.cam.ac.uk/solutions/open-source/dash-open-source/.

-The cqbatch and mogulbatch command line utilities are now deprecated - while these remain a part of the CSD Release software during 2021, their use is no longer be recommended, and we would instead encourage switching to use of the CSD Python API.
+The cqbatch and mogulbatch command line utilities are now deprecated - while these remain a part of the CSD Release software during 2023, their use is no longer recommended, and we would instead encourage switching to the use of the CSD Python API.
 We anticipate that cqbatch will be removed entirely in a future release.

-If any of the above will cause insurmountable difficulties, please contact us at email@example.com to discuss possible solutions.
+If any of the above will cause difficulties, please contact us at firstname.lastname@example.org to discuss possible solutions.

 In addition to the requirement of one of the supported platforms detailed above, the CSD Portfolio software suites also have the following hardware requirements: